MarkoSagadin/MicroML/README.md

 You also need need make sure that line `LDLIBS = microlite_build/microlite.a` is inside `project.mk` file.

-If you want to be able to run and test TensorFlow functions on your host machine without any microcontroller target you need to run this command before using general test commands:
+If you want to be able to run and test TensorFlow functions on your host machine without any microcontroller target, you need to run this command before using general test commands:

 `make -C tensorflow/ -f ../archive_makefile test PROJECT=<name of our project>`

 Source files that are used only for testing purposes should be added to `TESTFILES` variable and filtered out from normal source files in `project.mk` file.
-Example of this can be seen inside `cifar_stm32f7/project.mk`.
+An example of this can be seen inside `cifar_stm32f7/project.mk`.

 ### General commands